200 Years of East Haddon

 • There were schools in East Haddon far before the time when it was legally necessary to provide education for children.

-• There was a great variety of schools in the village
+• There were a great variety of schools in the village

 • The schools of East Haddon were very well attended.